haeeunkim/dh401/milestone1.md

 In our study, we aim to compare the rhythmic flow of rap music in different languages, in particular, English and French.
 By statistically analyzing sonic musicalities of different rap music, we aim to discover and compare the ‘norm’ of anglophone and francophone rap.
 Furthermore, by analyzing stressed syllables and words, we aim to relate the English and French linguistics to our corpus-based rhythmic analysis.

 # Concepts and Data
-- What is the concrete focus of your project?
-We will focus our project on the rhythmic part of the rap flow.
-We won't focus our study on the lyrics so we won't speak abouttext analysis, psychology, education and so on but we will tackle the social filed a little bit.
-- Which musically relevant concepts do you use or study?
-We will use the rhythmic features linked to the flow of the rapper essentially based on the syllables, we will also use features linked to the pitch accents and contours in flow but we do not know yet if we will use them a lot or not since we focus our project mainly on the rhythmic part of the rapper.
-- How can they be operationalized?
-We can operationalized these features by encoding the flow of the rapper into a symbolic rhythmic representation and then extract the features linked to this representation like the speed, rhyme density, metric position of stressed syllables, metric position of rhymes, phrase length and the metric position of phrases.
-(We took these features because we want to compare our study to the MCFlow one so we need to have to same features.
-But we will discuss later on the semester on how these features represent “correctly” the data and if we need to change them to improve our results.
+The concrete focus of our project is the rhythmic flow of rap music, which will be defined by syllabic onset, rhythmic stress, , inter-onset interval, pitch accents, measures, and lyrical phrasing.
+In order to operationalize this, we will adopt the encoding methodology used in MCFlow database, which is created by the researchers of Ohio University in 2015 and now publically available at www.rapscience.net.
+This database contains a corpus of 124 popular American rap songs, where flow of a rapper is encoded into a symbolic rhythmic representation that summarizes speed, rhyme density, metric position of stressed syllables, metric position of rhymes, phrase length and the metric position of phrases.
+We will use this data for the anglophone part of our studies.

-- Which datasets can help you answer your research question?
-For the English part, we found a database containing 124 popular rap songs where they extracted each features into “humdrum-syntax” text file.
-This database is called MCFlow and comes from the university of Ohio (December 2015).
-Since we want to compare the results of this study to the French rap part, we need a database of French rap songs with the same features.
-We did not find any data base so we will build our own by selecting a representative part of French rap songs.
-To do so, we will first analyze the songs from the MCFlow data base so we can select the same time period and “sub style” of rap songs than the MCFLow data base.
-As said previously, we will discuss the necessity to transform, change the features that we will need for our study.
-If we find that it will improve our results, we will modify our data base and the MCFlow one too so we will adapt them to the new required features.
+Since there is no publically available dataset for the francophone counterpart, we will manually encode a collection of popular francophone rap songs with the aforementioned encoding system, which will be done as following:
+ 1. Select 100~150 songs that will compose our francophone corpus.
+In order to keep the consistency between the two dataset, several factors, such as popularity, publication year, and artist, will be taken into account.
+ 2. Transcribe syllabic onsets of each song.
+This will be done with a Digital Audio Workstation software, Logic Pro X.
+ 3. Add rhythmic stress and corresponding syllable to each onset.
+ 4. Export the data in MCFlow format.
+We might control or modify the features to be encoded or the selection of dataset throughout our study if necessary.

 # Methods
 - Which methods are you planning to use? -> read the reference articles to answer this